mplutka/tm-bt-led/README.md

 ## Recommended Bluetooth chipsets/sticks known to be working
 * Certain CSR 8510 A10 based devices (USB VID: 0x0a12, USB PID: 0x0001) [This one works fine for me](https://amzn.to/3Y9a8Li)
+  * **Warning:** There are many fake "CSR 4.0" dongles on the market.
+They may show the same USB IDs but are unreliable or do not work with this project.
+Prefer known-good hardware or one of the alternatives below.
 * Realtek Bluetooth 8761B (USB VID: 0x0bda, USB PID: 0x8771, e.g. MPOW Bluetooth 5.0 stick)
 * Intel Wireless Bluetooth 8265 (USB VID: 0x8087, USB PID: 0x0a2b)
 Others might work too, but again: No guarantee.